Contrast

 The Child & Family Inequities Score provides a summary measure of the socio-economic challenges that children and families experience.
 The Child & Family Inequities Score is a tool to help explain the variation in socio-economic barriers across the City of Toronto neighbourhoods.
 While other composite measures of socio-economic disadvantage in the City exist, the Child & Family Inequities Score is unique because it uses indicators that are specific to families with children under the age of 12.

-Figure 1: 2016 Child & Family Inequities Score Map
+Figure 1: 2021 Child & Family Inequities Score Map

 The map below shows the Child & Family Inequities Score by neighbourhood.
 Neighbourhoods are divided into four groups, with scores in the top 25% considered to have a ‘Very High’ level of inequities (shown in dark grey), and scores in the next 25% considered to have ‘High’ inequities (shown in dark blue), and so on to ‘Low’ inequities (medium blue) and ‘Very Low’ inequities (lightest blue).
+Hover over a neighbourhood to see the inequities level and child population.

 How was it made?

-The Child & Family Inequities Score is a summary measure derived from five indicators which describe inequities experienced by the child and family population in each of Toronto’s 140 neighbourhoods.
+The Child & Family Inequities Score is a summary measure derived from five indicators which describe inequities experienced by the child and family population in each of Toronto’s 158 neighbourhoods.
 The choice of indicators was informed by roundtable discussion with experts and researchers that were brought together by the Toronto Child & Family Network, as well as research on the effects of socioeconomic status on child well-being, and the social determinants of child health.
 These five determinants were chosen because they are known social determinants of child health and well-being that reflect the important role that social demographic factors play in influencing healthy child development.
 Figure 3 shows the definition and weighting of the five indicators used in the creation of the Child & Family Inequities Score.
 For more information on how the original Child & Family Inequities Score was created, please refer to the Technical Report.

 Figure 3: Indicators and weights included in the Child & Family Inequities Score